 - The inferred category is intended to cover situations where a mineral concentration or occurrence has been identified and limited measurements and sampling completed, but where the data are sufficient to allow the geological and grade continuity to be reasonably assumed.
-Due to the uncertainty that may be attached to inferred mineral resources, it cannot be assumed that all or any part thereof will be upgraded to proven and probable mineral reserves as a result of continued exploration. - Potential underestimation or overestimation of gold grade due to poor core recovery in mineralized zones. - Results of additional drilling, metallurgical testing, receipt of new information, and production and the evaluation of mine plans subsequent to the date of any mineral resource estimate may require revision of such an estimate.
+Due to the uncertainty that may be attached to inferred mineral resources, it cannot be assumed that all or any part thereof will be upgraded to an indicated or measured mineral resource as a result of continued exploration. - Potential underestimation or overestimation of gold grade due to poor core recovery in mineralized zones. - Results of additional drilling, metallurgical testing, receipt of new information, and production and the evaluation of mine plans subsequent to the date of any mineral resource estimate may require revision of such an estimate.

 Furthermore, the Technical Report does not constitute a pre-feasibility study or a feasibility study.
 The decision to refurbish and restart the Kainantu Mine was not based on a feasibility study demonstrating economic and technical viability and, as a result, there is increased uncertainty and multiple technical and economic risks that are associated with this decision.
-These risks include but are not limited to: (i) failure to consider those matters that are analyzed in detail in a feasibility study, such as applying economic analysis to resources and reserves, more detailed metallurgy, and a number of specialized studies in areas such as mining and recovery methods, market analyses and environmental and community impacts; and (ii) that the anticipated rates of production and production costs will be achieved.
+These risks include failure to consider those matters that are analyzed in detail in a feasibility study, such as applying economic analysis to resources and reserves, more detailed metallurgy, and a number of specialized studies in areas such as mining and recovery methods, market analyses and environmental and community impacts.
 Project failure will adversely impact the Company's future profitability.

 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Due to uncertainty that may attach to inferred mineral resources, inferred mineral resources may not be upgraded to proven and probable mineral reserves as a result of continued exploration.
+Due to uncertainty that may attach to inferred mineral resources, inferred mineral resources may not be upgraded to measured and indicated mineral resources or proven and probable reserves as a result of continued exploration.
 The Company's projections regarding continuing operations and production at Kainantu Mine are based on the assumption that the Company will be able to mine certain mineral resources, including inferred mineral resources, that have not been classified as mineral reserves.
 Inferred mineral resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that such projections will be realized.